Udaybabu3/secure-auth-service/Readme.md

 - All setup steps are documented
 - Project runs fully on a local machine
 - No additional configuration is required
+- For detailed architectural and security design decisions, see DESIGN.md.

 ---